Jaorow/hyperLearn/README.md

-# Python ML Image Gueser
+# HYPERLEARN - Python ML Image Gueser

 My aim is to train a Deep Neural Network for item/animal detection to be able to have a model determine the probability that there is mentioned item/animal.